dgchrt/core2d/README.md

 Games are made of scenes, which contain sprites.
 The engine needs at least one scene to be initialized.
 That's it.

 ## Features
-- collision detection: translated to event, to keep update logic clean
+- collision detection: translated to events, to keep update logic clean
 - image cache: assets and their transformations are reused automatically
 - user input: human interaction is abstracted via controllers and pointers
 - virtual resolution: internal geometry free the game logic from displays